Bunji, Pakistan: Tourism

 Bunji is a tourist destination in Pakistan.
-The main attractions are the historic Bunji Mess and the Bunji Bridge.
+It has the historic Bunji Mess and the Bunji Bridge.

 Bunji Hydropower Project

 BHPP is a sub project of Pakistan with a planned capacity of 7100 MW, if constructed.
 Currently, this project is undergoing a feasibility study and detailed design.
 The companies conducting the feasibility and detailed design studies are involved in a joint venture, consisted of Mott MacDonald UK, Mott MacDonald Pakistan, Sogreah Consultants (France), Nippon Koei (Japan) and Development & Management consultants (Pakistan).
 This joint venture is known as Bunji Consultants Joint Venture (BCJV).

 The dam site area is located 83 km from Gilgit on Skardu road near Asmani Mor.
 The proposed powerhouse is located in the Bunji village.